 University Health Service (UHS) supports the immunization requirements for pharmacy students.
-More information on the UHS can be found at https://ukhealthcare.uky.edu/university-health-service/student-health/compliance.
 These requirements have been established to help protect health care providers and their patients during encounters with one another in clinical settings.
 We suggest that the only exclusion to these requirements be for medical contraindications.
 Some health systems or pharmacies outside UK HealthCare may require student pharmacists who are assigned to experiential courses in their facilities to obtain or provide documentation for immunizations or screenings in addition to the core UHS requirements below.
 Student pharmacists are responsible for communicating with sites as directed by the experiential education office in advance of their assigned rotation to determine any pre-rotation requirements.
-The compliance policies website can be found at https://ukhealthcare.uky.edu/university-health-service/student-health/compliance.
+The compliance policies website can be found at https://ukhealth-care.uky.edu/university-health-service/student-health/compliance.